passcod/blook/2018-dec-31-yearly-summary.md

 ## Donations

-Every year that I am able to, I try to give a sizeable portion of my salary away in donations to various organisations and charities I believe make the world a better place.
+Every year that I am able to, I try to give some portion of my salary away in donations to various organisations and charities I believe make the world a better place.

 All amounts are in NZ dollars, even if the donation was in another currency.

+### Todo

+### Done

+- The Guardian: $50

 (Total: )